cp-algorithms/cp-algorithms/src/geometry/manhattan-distance.md

 ## Nearest Neighbor in each Octant in $O(n\log{n})$

-For simplicity we focus on the north-east octant.
+For simplicity we focus on the NNE octant ($R_1$ in the image above).
 All other directions can be found with the same algorithm by rotating the input.

 We will use a sweep-line approach.
 We process the points from south-west to north-east, that is, by non-decreasing $x + y$.
 We also keep a set of points which don't have their nearest neighbor yet, which we call "active set".
 We add the images below to help visualize the algorithm.

 ![manhattan-mst-sweep](manhattan-mst-sweep-line-1.png)